 A further distinction is drawn between self and other forms of repair, where self-repair involves the speaker of the trouble-source resolving the problem and other-repair involves another participant undertaking the repair.
 There is a preference for speakers repairing their own errors (Schegloff, 1992).
-For example, in extract (1) the problem is ultimately resolved by the speaker of the trouble-source (1.5), making this an example of self-repair.
-However, this repair is initiated by a different speaker (1.4) and so this example is described as other-initiated-self-repair.
+For example, in extract (1) the problem is ultimately resolved by the speaker of the trouble-source (I.5), making this an example of self-repair.
+However, this repair is initiated by a different speaker (I.4) and so this example is described as other-initiated-self-repair.

-Other-initiated repair (OIR) usually occurs in the turn following the trouble-source (Schegloff, 1997, p.
-503), "halting" the progressivity of the interaction (Robinson, 2006, p.
-139).
-OIR begins a side sequence of talk that temporarily suspends the "main course of the interaction" (Dingemanse & Enfield, 2015).
-Svennevig (2008) describes the three problems addressed by OIR as hearing, understanding, and acceptability.
-Where we find OIR, intersubjectivity between speakers has started to slip, and OIR can provide a way in which "mutual understanding" can be recovered (Dingemanse & Enfield, 2015, p.
-98).
-OIR can also serve as a precursor for the start of other activities, such as "complaining, accusing, ridiculing, admitting, apologizing, and forgiving, all of which threaten to delay a return to the 'business at hand'" (Robinson, 2006, p.
-141).
+Other-initiated repair (OIR) usually occurs in the turn following the trouble-source (Schegloff 1997: 503), 'halting' the progressivity of the interaction (Robinson 2006: 139).
+OIR begins a side sequence of talk that temporarily suspends the 'main course of the interaction' (Dingemanse and Enfield 2015).
+Svennevig (2008) describes the three problems addressed by OIR as hearing, understanding and acceptability.
+Where we find OIR, intersubjectivity between speakers has started to slip, and OIR can provide a way in which 'mutual understanding' can be recovered (Dingemanse and Enfield 2015: 98).
+OIR can also serve as a precursor for the start of other activities, such as 'complaining, accusing, ridiculing, admitting, apologizing, and forgiving, all of which threaten to delay a return to the "business at hand" (Robinson 2006: 141).

-Study site
+Study Site

-Thus far, we have suggested that oral hearings should adhere to the principles of procedural justice, yet evidence from elsewhere shows that interactions that take place remotely are more prone to communicational difficulties (e.g., Mlynar et al., 2018, Olbertz-Siitonen, 2015, Seuren et al., 2021), thus potentially jeopardising prisoners' abilities to have a "voice" in oral hearings.
+Thus far, we have suggested that oral hearings should adhere to the principles of procedural justice, yet evidence from elsewhere shows that interactions that take place remotely are more prone to communicational difficulties (e.g., Olbertz-Siitonen 2015, Mlynar et al 2018, Seuren et al. 2021), thus potentially jeopardising prisoners' abilities to have a 'voice' in oral hearings.
 To investigate this further, we consider three questions:

-- 1. Are remotely held hearings more associated with communicational difficulties than in-person hearings? - 2.
+- 1. Are remotely-held hearings more associated with communicational difficulties than in-person hearings? - 2.
 What is the nature of these communicational difficulties? - 3.
 To what extent may the mode of hearing impact upon the experiences of the participants when analysed through the lens of procedural justice?

-This study was conducted in England and Wales where the PB is responsible for making decisions around conditional release from prison for prisoners serving indeterminate and certain determinate sentences (such as terrorist or serious child sexual offences), and those who have been recalled to prison for breach of licence conditions.
-The PB makes release decisions by initially examining a dossier that is compiled by His Majesty's Prison and Probation Service to determine whether the test for release is met, and whether fairness would require an oral hearing to be convened.
+This study was conducted in England and Wales where the Parole Board is responsible for making decisions around conditional release from prison for prisoners serving indeterminate and certain determinate sentences (such as terrorist or serious child sexual offences) and those who have been recalled to prison for breach of licence conditions.
+The Board makes release decisions by initially examining a dossier that is compiled by His Majesty's Prison and Probation Service to determine whether the test for release is met, and whether fairness would require an oral hearing to be convened.
 If the prospect of a different outcome is identified, an oral hearing will be held.
 The oral hearing represents an important opportunity for prisoners to give their side of the story, meet those making the decision about their liberty and to take oral evidence from witnesses.

-Remotely held oral hearings can involve around eight people being on screen simultaneously.
+Remotely-held oral hearings can involve around eight people being on screen simultaneously.
 Increasingly, the legal representative is allowed access to the prison to be co-located with their client.
-Once pandemic-related restrictions began to ease, some in-person and hybrid hearings were introduced, although in 2021/2022 just 1% of oral hearings were fully in-person, with 75% being held via video link, 22% by telephone and 2% being hybrid (a hearing in which the PB PMs are situated in different spaces; Parole Board, 2022).
-The PB has chosen to keep in-person hearings low in number because they deem virtual hearings to be "safe and effective" (Parole Board, 2022, p.
-11).
+Once pandemic related restrictions began to ease, some inperson and hybrid hearings were introduced, although in 2021/22 just 1% of oral hearings were fully in-person with 75% being held via video-link, 22% by telephone and 2% being hybrid (a hearing in which the PB panel members are situated in different spaces) (Parole Board, 2022).
+The Board has chosen to keep in-person hearings low in number because they deem virtual hearings to be 'safe and effective' (Parole Board, 2022: 11).